 - 4.1 The Authority has responsibility for reviewing the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the senior managers within the Authority who have responsibility for the development of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other review agencies. - 4.2 This review is used to inform the contents of the Annual Governance Statement which is prepared by the Head of Corporate Services in consultation with the Chief Executive, Monitoring Officer, Chief Financial Officer and key Members. - 4.3 The following key areas of work were due to be completed in 2018/19; - Completion of the work and associated training in relation to the Finance Regulations, Scheme of Delegation and Standing Orders; - Prepare the Authority's systems for the implementation of the General Data Protection Regulations in May and associated training for staff; - Ensure that all new staff in particular are familiar with the Officers' Code of Conduct and fully comply with their obligations.
+The review of effectiveness is informed by the work of the senior managers within the Authority who have responsibility for the development of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other review agencies. - 4.2 This review is used to inform the contents of the Annual Governance Statement which is prepared by the Head of Corporate Services in consultation with the Chief Executive, Monitoring Officer, Chief Financial Officer and key Members. - 4.3 The following key areas of work were due to be completed in 2020/21; - The major item for consideration was how to respond to the governance challenges provided by the lockdown measures put in place nationally to control COVID 19.
+This included ensuring that;